davidxw/vsscratchpad/README.md

 Comments or issues in the github repo.

+Fixes in version 1.5:

+* Update manifest to allow installation in VS2019

 Fixes in version 1.4:

 * Attempt to maintain cursor position when multiple instances of VS are updating the scratchpad